 Final report - 65 points, distributed as follows:

-Selection and description of the problem - 5 points
+Description of the problem and summary of background research - 5 points

 "Interestingness" and uniqueness of your project - 5 points